tvcutsem/harmony-reflect/doc/api.md

 `name` must be a string and `desc` must be a valid property descriptor object.

-## Reflect.getOwnPropertyNames(target)

-Returns an array of strings representing the `target` object's "own" (i.e. not inherited) property names.

-Same as the ES5 built-in Object.getOwnPropertyNames(target).
-If `target` is a proxy, calls that proxy's `getOwnPropertyNames` trap.

 ## Reflect.getPrototypeOf(target)

 Returns the prototype link of the `target` object.